the-pharos-group/secure-wordpress/README.md

 # secure-wordpress

-It is not Wordpress's fault that you suck at security on your server.
+It is not Wordpress's fault that your self-hosted instance is insecure.
+Wordpress is not insecure, people are.

 Overview of Recommendations: